User Manual

 Category: Text

-Description: This check verifies whether text is overprinting, which may cause background objects to show through.
-The Check can be limited to text larger than a specified minimum size or restricted to black text only.
-If text is overprinting, underlying objects may show through in the final print, potentially causing unwanted visual effects.
+Description: This check verifies whether text is overprinting, which can cause underlying objects to show through.
+The Check can be restricted to text larger than a specified minimum size or, alternatively, to black text only.
+Overprinting text may allow objects beneath to become visible during printing, potentially resulting in an unintended effect in the final output.

-Solution: Overprinting black text can be corrected using the Fixup «Set Black Objects to Knockout».
-Alternatively, text can be converted to Rich Black using the Fixup «Redye CMYK Objects».
+Solution: Overprinting black text can be corrected either by applying Fixup "Set Black Objects to Knockout" or by converting it to Rich Black using the Fixup "Redye CMYK Objects".

-Figure 6: The activated Fixup Text is overprinting
+Figure 6: The enabled Check Text is overprinting

 Previous Article 3.3 Checks regarding Size